Jay Henderson (footballer)

-Jay Henderson (born 21 February 2002) is a Scottish professional footballer who plays as a midfielder for club Ross County.
+Jay Henderson (born 21 February 2002) is a Scottish professional footballer who plays as a midfielder last playing for Ross County.
+He started his career at St Mirren and had loan speels at Clyde and Inverness Caledonian Thistle before moving to Ross County on a permanent transfer and subsequently having a loan spell at Ayr United.

 Career

 Raised in Kilmarnock, Henderson began his career in the youth system at St Mirren; he was loaned to Clyde in September 2020.
 He made his first team debut for St Mirren in a 1–0 Scottish Premiership defeat to Motherwell on 10 April 2021.

 On 30 December 2022, Henderson joined Scottish Championship side Inverness Caledonian Thistle on loan until the end of the season.

-On 30 June 2023 Henderson joined Scottish Premiership side Ross County for an undisclosed fee.
+On 30 June 2023 Henderson joined Scottish Premiership side Ross County for an undisclosed fee.Following Ross County's relegation to Scottish League One it was announsed that Henderson along with five other players would not be having there contract renewed by the club.

 In June 2024, Henderson joined Scottish Championship club Ayr United on a season-long loan deal.

 Personal life

 His father Darren was also a footballer.